jsuereth/opentelemetry-collector-contrib/pkg/ottl2/motivation.md

 - Three tiered approach to OTTL
   - Syntax Tree: existing grammar.go file.
 Raw syntax nodes parsed from OTTL statements.
   - Expression Tree: an *interactable* view of the syntax tree, with types resolved such that you can perform analyiss and optimisations.
-  -  Value/Runtime layer: An abstraction for evaluating OTTL expressions.
-This lets us standardize type conversions, list&map expressions, etc.
+  - Runtime layer: An abstraction for evaluating OTTL expressions.
+This lets us standardize type conversions, list & map expressions, etc.

 Within this new design: